techlore/go-incognito/Scripts/Section 1/4_FOSS.md

 information on FOSS, I made a more in-depth video discussing it on my YouTube channel.

-[Queue Outro Promos]

 I hope this explained what FOSS is, and why it’s important for this course.
 If you want to get a head start, you can start looking for FOSS alternatives to the software you use everyday by going to alternativeto.net, searching for your software that you want to change from, and filtering by open source.
 Thank you for watching, and I’ll see you in the next lesson covering metadata.

+## Changes
-**[Something I regret not mentioning about FOSS relates to the code and control
+***Something I regret not mentioning about FOSS relates to the code and control
     companies/governments have over proprietary software.
 Just as mountains are natural architectural limitations found in nature, software and code have architectural limitations on what a user can/can’t do.
 With proprietary software, the user doesn’t know what these limitations are,